Here’s How to Shop for Your Whole Thanksgiving at Costco

-Whether you host a small dinner or prep a sprawling spread of Thanksgiving classics to feed a crowd, the savings are generous at your neighborhood Costco!
-In fact, starting Nov.
-16, the aisles will be a cornucopia of seasonal buys.
+Whether you host a small dinner or prep a sprawling spread of classic Thanksgiving recipes to feed a crowd, the savings are generous at your neighborhood Costco.
+In fact, starting mid-November, the aisles will be a cornucopia of seasonal buys.

 Your Thanksgiving Shopping List for Costco